 I have never before read a book where I hated the main characters.
 Certainly I’ve read many where the characters annoyed me or I felt they were rather weak, but outright hatred is new to me.
 When Catherine died halfway through I was relieved until her death made Heathcliff even more despicable.
 Not that he was a great catch to begin with.

 Now, I can sort of see why the book is so famous.
 In terms of realism, it is far ahead of its time.
 Emily Bronte does not sugar-coat the realities of that time.
 People were just as despicable then as they are now and often took advantage of one another for personal gain and not everybody had a happy ending.
 Not to mention there were many traditions and customs in place back then that certainly put women at a disadvantage (although referring to the unlawful captivity and forced marriage of a man and woman or the forced removal of a woman’s child from her custody as a “disadvantage” is certainly putting it delicately).

-I think if I were to read it again, and it’s likely that I will, I might like it more if I go in more prepared.
 From the beginning of the book the reader is prompted to dislike Heathcliff.
-However, at the time when I was first starting the book I could not fathom a main character being so loathsome so I kept waiting for him to redeem himself in a Mr. Darcy-esque fashion.
-Now that I understand the book is more of a Gothic romance, perhaps I might enjoy it more.
-Who knows?
+However, at the time when I was first starting the book I could not fathom a main character being so loathsome so I kept waiting for him to redeem himself in a Mr. Darcy fashion.
+Now that I understand the book is more of a Gothic romance, perhaps I will reread it and find new perspective.